Follow us on Instagram

 At the event on Wednesday, two curators offered examples of how provenance work can inform the art museum’s practices.

 Laferrière, associate curator for Ancient Mediterranean Art, recalled the story of a marble goat head statue.
 In 1952, a 1,800-year-old marble head of a goat under the museum’s Mediterranean Art collection was discovered to have been stolen.
-It rightfully belongs to a museum in Rome.
+It rightfully belonged to a museum in Rome at the time.

 Subscribe